Normandy in Summer: Omaha Beach at Dawn, Mont Saint-Michel at High Tide, and the Cider Route Between

 - Duration: 20 minutes

-Arromanches was the site of Mulberry B, one of two artificial ports constructed for the invasion.
-Remains are still visible at low tide:
+Nine screens, archival footage, powerful soundtrack.
+This is where you understand the scale of the Mulberry Harbor—one of two artificial ports built for the invasion.
+The remains are still visible at low tide: Phoenix caissons, floating pontoons, connecting roadways.

 Musée du Débarquement